 Staff should report concerns via CPOMS to record incidents (see appendix E for guidance).
 If the pupil does reveal that they are being harmed, staff should follow the advice below.
 Following an initial conversation with the pupil, if the member of staff has concerns, they should report their concerns to the DSL immediately.
 Staff will reassure the victim that they are being taken seriously, regardless of how long it may have taken them to come forward.
-Abuse that happens online and/or outside school will be treated with equal seriousness
+Abuse that happens online and/or outside school will be treated with equal seriousness.

-Pupil Disclosure
+32. Pupil Disclosure

-If a pupil talks to a member of staff about any risks to their safety or wellbeing, the staff member must let the pupil know that in order to help them they must pass the information on to the DSL.
+If a pupil talks to a staff member about any safety or well-being risks, they must tell them that to help them, they must pass the information on to the DSL.
 During their conversations with the pupils, staff will:

 - allow them to speak freely - remain calm and not overreact - give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' - not be afraid of silences - under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings, or what does the pupil's mother thinks about it - at an appropriate time tell the pupil that in order to help them, the member of staff must pass the information on and explain to whom and why - not automatically offer any physical touch as comfort - avoid admonishing the child for not disclosing earlier.
-Saying things such as 'I do wish you had told me about this when it started' may be interpreted by the child to mean that they have done something wrong

-- tell the pupil what will happen next.
-Do not promise confidentiality, reassure the pupils that they have done the right thing and who you will have to inform - report concerns to the DSL - complete the concern form via CPOMS as soon as possible - seek support if they feel distressed.
+Saying things such as 'I do wish you had told me about this when it started' may be interpreted by the child to mean that they have done something wrong - tell the pupil what will happen next.
+Do not promise confidentiality, reassure the pupils that they have done the right thing and who you will have to inform - report concerns to the DSL - complete the referral form via CPOMS as soon as possible - seek support if they feel distressed.

-Recording information
+33. Recording information

-- All concerns should be reported using CPOMS within 24 hours and categorised consistently with the agreed school categories - All staff members have a secure password to access to CPOMS from any web enabled device that is linked using a school email address.
-Personal email addresses are not to be used. - If the concern is urgent then this should be recorded promptly and flagged as urgent. - All concerns should be followed up with a conversation with a DSL, urgent concerns should be followed up with a conversation immediately. - All concerns should be logged before you leave the premises on that day. - If you can't access CPOMS, write a written record on paper forms available from the school office and staff room safeguarding board and give to DSL/Deputy DSL immediately.
-If no forms are available, record your concern on paper with your name, signature and date.

-All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
+- All concerns should be reported using CPOMS within 24 hours. - All staff members have a secure password to access CPOMS from any web enabled device that is linked using a school email address.
+Personal email addresses are not to be used. - If the concern is urgent then this should be recorded promptly and flagged as urgent. - All concerns should be followed up with a conversation with a DSL, urgent concerns should be followed up with a conversation immediately. - All concerns should be logged before you leave the premises on that day. - All concerns should be categorised consistently with the agreed school categories. - For those staff members who do not have access to CPOMS or where temporary factors prove preventative to its use, a paper version of the form will be available at all times and must be completed and returned to the DSL.
+Paper forms are located in the main office. - All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
 Information is kept confidential and stored securely via CPOMS.

-Records should:
+Records should include: